 This course gives a one-semester intensive introduction to the historical grammar of Ancient Greek.
 The main phonological and morphological aspects of Ancient Greek and its dialects are reviewed during the first half of the course.
 We will use a course syllabus on historical grammar that also contains exercises, and we will take a look at a number of inscriptions.
-This part will be tested with a mid-term exam.
 During the second half of the course, we will analyze Ancient Greek literary texts from a historical perspective: we will read short sections from Sappho and from Homer’s Iliad.
-For this part of the course, students get a take home assignment on a passage from Homer.
+The course will be assessed with a written exam as well as a take home assignment with open questions on a short passage from Homer.
 All texts and syllabi will be made available through Brightspace.

-Skills: be able to translate a short annotated piece of Homeric Greek into correct English with the help of a grammar and dictionary, and to comment on its morphological and phonological peculiarities from a historical linguistic perspective
+Be able to translate a short annotated piece of Homeric Greek into correct English with the help of a grammar and dictionary, and to comment on its morphological and phonological peculiarities from a historical linguistic perspective.

 Mode of instruction

-The mid-term and take home assignment both count for 50% of the final mark.
+The final exam and take home assignment both count for 50% of the final mark.